brightcove/brightcove-player-sdk-ios/OfflinePlayback.md

 ## Play Offline Videos

 To play an offline video, convert the offline video token to a `BCOVVideo` object, and then play the video as you would any normal online video object.
-Since videos can be deleted without warning by iOS (or in iOS 11, the user), it's a good idea to check that the video is playable.
+Since videos can be deleted without warning by iOS, or the user, it's a good idea to check that the video is playable.

 Here's how you might create the playback controller in your setup code for playing FairPlay videos: